Chapter 1 Geographic Information

 We haven’t talked about the Coordiante Reference System (CRS) (or Spatial Reference System (SRS)) of our map document

 A coordinate reference system is a series of parameters that define the coordinate system.
 Within GIS we use geographic or projected coordinate systems.
 The former uses a three-dimensional spherical surface to define locations of Earth, whereas the latter is defined on a flat, two-dimensional surface giving it constant lengths, angles and areas.
-We cover this in much more detail later on in subsequent weeks.
+We cover this in much more detail in subsequent weeks.

 QGIS defaults to the Coordinate Reference System (CRS) WGS 84, or known by its European Petroleum Survey Group (EPSG) code 4326.
 However, when you add your first layer it will default the CRS of the layer.
 We’ll go into the background of EPSG next time.